Faculty and Staff

 Title: Instructor; Staff Psychologist

-CHOIR Title: Clinical Supervisor
+CHOIR Role: Clinical Supervisor

 Research Interests: Interventions to support resiliency and quality of life with emphasis on ALS/neurological illness populations